Chinese University of Hong Kong, Shenzhen: Academics

 The language of instruction is all in English, except for physical education and Chinese language courses, which are bilingual in English and Mandarin Chinese.

 CUHK degrees will be conferred to students of CUHK–Shenzhen who meet the requirements of their degree programs.
 A graduation certificate will also be conferred by CUHK-Shenzhen.

-There are three "Nobel laureate research labs" in CUHK-Shenzhen led by the Nobel laureates Arieh Warshel, Brian Kobilka and Aaron Ciechanover.
+There are two "Nobel laureate research labs" in CUHK-Shenzhen led by the Nobel laureates Arieh Warshel and Brian Kobilka.

 CUHK–Shenzhen participated in the signing ceremony for the jointly initiated "Shenzhen International Friendship City University League", which was initiated by Southern University of Science and Technology, on 9 July 2014.

 On 30 April 2015, the fifth annual Presidents Forum of Worldwide Universities Network convened at the campus.

 The Central Avenue of the campus.

 Campus

 A night view of Universiade station of Shenzhen Metro.

 The campus is located in No. 2001 Longxiang Boulevard, Longcheng Street, Longgang District, which is in the northeastern part of Shenzhen, surrounded by mountainous area with distances of around 15 kilometres northeast of downtown Shenzhen and 30 kilometres north of CUHK's campus in Sha Tin, Hong Kong.
+A cross-border shuttle bus runs between the CUHK and CUHK-Shenzhen campuses, but it is restricted to staff, staff family members, student groups, and invited guests.